Would you know what do if you had an oil spill in your house?

 One of the biggest problems with not doing annual checks on your heating system is that you run the risk of it breaking down in the middle of winter, as this is when it is most used.

 While oil tanks have a useful life of many years, eventually they will need to be replaced.
 In fact, you'll need to invest in a new tank or boiler if it is more than 20 years old.
+You may need to get a new boiler installed and if you do, you should shop around for the best boiler installation service.

 However, we all lead such busy lives, that many of us are guilty of waiting until something happens before it crosses our mind to do a check-up.